Consider the following “voices” as it relates to your divorce and your life:

 - Is it true?
 (If it is your truth, then it will feel good to you.
 If it doesn’t feel right or natural, then it is the voice of another.)

 - How would my life be different if I choose to ignore that voice?
 (Would you show up in the world differently?
-Is it possible that you would be more courageous?
+Would you be more courageous?
 Would you be more willing to share your gifts with the world?)

 Know that many of the voices you hear are not yours, even if you think they are.
 You may think that because you don’t know whose voice it is, that it is yours.
 Sometimes, you may not be able to trace whose voice it is because it could be something you overheard when you were a very small child that at that time you decided was true.
 You have the right to choose a different thought right here and now.
 What thought do you choose to believe is true?

 And it is these whispers that are being crowded out by all the voices in your head that are shouting at you that you do not live up to their expectations.
-However, these voices are not your friends.
-These voices keep you stuck.
-The voices keep you feeling bad.
+These voices are not your friends.
+They keep you stuck.
+They keep you feeling bad.
 They prevent you from taking risks.
 They prevent you from trusting yourself.
-Also, they prevent you from living the life God intended you to live.
+They prevent you from living the life God intended you to live.

 When the voices in your head begin to shout these untruths, simply say, “Thank you for your opinion.
 I choose to believe that I am beautiful, strong and worthy.”